-Machines & parts via air freight to Mexico
+Machines & Parts by Air Freight to Mexico

-Expert transport of Machines & parts from the Netherlands to Mexico.
-IATA category general, flight time approximately 11.5 hours from Schiphol.
+Expert transport of Machines & Parts from the Netherlands to Mexico.
+IATA category general, flight time approx. 11.5 hours from Schiphol.

 Specifications & requirements